maubanel/UE5-Blueprints/private-variables/README.md

 ##### `Step 7.`\|`ITB`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond:

 Now where do we enter the value for this variable?
 We go to the default section in the **Details** panel.
 If this is not editable then press the <kbd>Compile</kbd> button, this will make the default available to edit.
 This allows us to set what our base value will be.
-I double clicked on the color bar and set it to red (original default was black)
+I double clicked on the color bar and set it to yellow (original default was black)

 ![set default value](images/SetDefaultValueToRedDetailsPanel.png)